ncatlab/nlab-content/pages/9/6/5/5/15569/content.md

 | 1  | [[7d Chern-Simons theory]] |  |  self-2-2form on [[M5-brane]] |
 | 2  | [[11d Chern-Simons theory]] |  | [[RR-fields]] in [[type II string theory]] |

 In all of these higher dimensional cases the inter-geometric aspect appears.
-For before one assigns an [[elliptic cohomology theory]] to [[worldsheets]] equipped with polarization structure, but it is only the arithmetic cases of [[supersingular elliptic curves]] which contribute, similarly in the higher case it is the [[Artin-Mazur formal groups]] in positive [[characteristic]] which contribute at the given height.
+Where one assigned an [[elliptic cohomology theory]] to [[worldsheets]] equipped with polarization structure, it is only the [[arithmetic geometry]]  cases of [[supersingular elliptic curves]] which contribute; similarly in the higher dimensioan case it is the [[Artin-Mazur formal groups]] in positive [[characteristic]] which induce at the given height to the [[Calabi-Yau cohomology]].

-Finding the higher analog of the [[string orientation of tmf]] for these cases higher dimensional cases (in "[[Calabi-Yau cohomology]]" or similar) is as desirable as it would seem to be intractable without some more inter-geometric theory to guide one.
+Finding the higher analog of the [[string orientation of tmf]] for these higher dimensional cases is as desirable as it seems to be intractable without some more inter-geometric theory to guide one.
 Here we will not present solutions to these rather deep questions.
 But we do want to discuss something that looks like steps in the right direction.

+## Overfview

 Notice that the idea of "inter-geometric theory" is ancient, it originates with the [[synthetic geometry]] of Euclid which, with the parallel axiom removed, subsumes Euclidean, spherical and hyperbolic geometry.
 The idea of refining such a [[synthetic mathematics|synthetic reasoning]] to [[differential geometry]] is not as ancient, but far from new, this is known as _[[synthetic differential geometry]]_.
 For the kinds of applications as mentioned above we need something a bit more expressive, we consider _[[differential cohesion|differentially]] [[cohesive (infinity,1)-topos|cohesive homotopy theory]]_.